owowouwu/Youth-DS-Project/README.md

 ## Explanation of Raw Data and Wrangled Data Files

 Data in `./raw_data` consists purely of data that was pulled from the sources listed below, whereas data files in `./wrangled` consists of files that were produced manually or from scripts.
 Some files are named `X_raw.xlsx`.
-These were files that were created manually by copying tables in Excel, and are processed further in the scripts - those without `_raw` are more or less the final form which the data analysis scripts we run use.
+These were files that were created manually by copying tables in Excel, and are processed further in the scripts - those without `_raw` are the final form which the data analysis scripts we run use.

 ### Data Sources
 * AEDC - Australian Early Development Census